kittykatattack/thepoetrybook/book.markdown

 ![](images/htmlHead.png)

 poetryBook.js scans the markdown document and automatically creates the navigation bar based on the poem titles.
 It creates the titles as `<a>` tags, and inserts them into the `<nav>` section.
 The `<a>` tags will have links to their poems.
-(The link names are all lowercase without spaces.)
+(The link names are all lowercase without spaces or punctuation.)
 If you've created categories, new `<h2>` tags will also be created to represent those categories.
 Here's what the HTML navigation looks like for this poetry book:

 ![](images/navTag.png)

 poetryBook.js also wraps each poem in `<article>` tags.
-Those `<article>` tags have id's that match the poem title (also in lower case and without spaces.)
+Those `<article>` tags have id's that match the poem title (also in lower case and without spaces or punctuation.)
 They also have a class that matches their category.
 Here are the `<article>` tags for this book:

 ![](images/articleTag.png)